kevin caceres md logo

 Yes, repairing a septal perforation can be challenging, so choosing a surgeon experienced in performing the procedure is essential, and even an experienced surgeon may not be able to achieve one hundred percent closure.
 The difficulty of septal perforation repair is influenced by:

-Size of the Perforation– Larger perforations are more difficult to repair than smaller ones.
+Larger perforations are more difficult to repair than smaller ones.
 As the size increases, so does the complexity of the surgery needed to close the gap.

-Location of the Perforation– Perforations located in certain parts of the septum, especially those close to critical structures like the nasal valves, may be more challenging to repair because of the risk of altering nasal function.
+Perforations located in certain parts of the septum, especially those close to critical structures like the nasal valves, may be more challenging to repair because of the risk of altering nasal function.

-Etiology of the Perforation– The cause of the septal perforation can also impact the difficulty of repair.
+The cause of the septal perforation can also impact the difficulty of repair.
 For instance, perforations resulting from inflammatory diseases or cocaine use might be more challenging to treat due to compromised tissue health.

-Patient’s Overall Health– The patient’s general health, including factors like blood circulation and the ability to heal, can affect the outcome.
+The patient’s general health, including factors like blood circulation and the ability to heal, can affect the outcome.
 Conditions that impair healing, such as diabetes or immune disorders, or habits like smoking, can complicate the recovery process.

 Previous Nasal Surgeries: Patients who have undergone previous nasal surgeries might present scar tissue, which can make additional surgeries more complex and affect the healing process.